dharmeshkakadia/dharmeshkakadia-2.github.io/_drafts/presto-hdinsight.md

 # Who is using Presto?
 Presto started out at Facebook and has gained a lot of momentum at many organizations.
 Some of the promiment names are
+- Netflix
+- Airbnb
+- Dropbox
+- LinkedIn
+- Uber
+- NASDAQ
+- Walmart
+- Alibaba
+- ... [many more](https://github.com/prestodb/presto/wiki/Presto-Users) and may be YOU :)

 # Step by Step instructions